 For when you’re ready; ready to get well; ready to stop spinning in circles; ready for change that lasts.

-Or perhaps you’re stuck in feeling that who you are or what you do is never “good enough”?
+Or perhaps you’re always feeling that who you are, or what you do is never, “good enough”?
 That you’re not buff enough, good looking enough, funny enough, successful enough, hung enough?
 Do you think that everyone else is living a fabulous, happy life, and that because you’re not, there’s something terribly “wrong” with you?

 I get it, because that used to be me…

-I spent years running away from and avoiding the parts of myself that I couldn’t bear, the parts that left me feeling that there was something terribly “wrong” with me.
+I spent years running away from and avoiding the parts of myself that I couldn’t bear, the parts that left me feeling that I was somehow “faulty” and everyone else had their shit together?
 That if someone saw what lay behind the “perfect” masks I would put on, they’d run away in horror.

 I used to hate myself.
 I’d constantly talk to myself in ways I’d never talk to my best friend - “stupid”, “ugly”, “worthless”, “unloveable”.
 And I’d to find ways to judge other people as “less than” in order to bolster my fragile sense of worthiness.
 And then fall in to traps of judging others as “better than” me, so I’d be back to square one.
 And I’d look for validation from other people, putting their needs and wants ahead of my own, so that they’d like me, they’d really like me!

-My boundaries were either almost non-existent, so that I got taken advantage of too easily, or else enmeshed, or I lived behind a wall to keep people out, in a “house” of loneliness and isolation, so that they couldn’t see who I “really” was and reject me.
-I had no notion of what healthy self-care really is (it’s not, say, a bubble bath, as lovely as those are).
+My boundaries were either almost non-existent, so that I got taken advantage of too easily, or I lived behind a wall to keep people out, in a “house” of loneliness and isolation, so that they couldn’t see who I “really” was and reject me.
+I had no notion of what healthy self-care truly is.
 I had no clue about my wants and needs, and if I did, I could never express them for fear of rejection.
-Instead, I’d to control everyone and everything around me in order to try, all too often unsuccessfully, to get my needs and wants me.
+Instead, I’d to control everyone and everything around me in order to try, all too often unsuccessfully, to get my needs and wants met.

 And to deal with all that, I turned to drugs and alcohol to self-medicate.
 Which worked, until it no longer did…